 It's excellent walking country, with the South West Coast Path running the length of the coastline and also the nearby Camel trail, which is a great, all-ability route for walkers, cyclists and horse-riders.
 There's also magnificent geology to discover and secluded, sandy beaches.

-Views from Pentire Point
+Views from Pentire headland

-It's worth visiting Pentire Point just for the extensive views.
+It's worth visiting Pentire just for the extensive views.
 If you look to the south and west you'll see the expanse of Padstow Bay, where the mouth of the River Camel and its tributaries were 'drowned' by melting ice after the last glaciation and now form wide creeks.
 The headland furthest away is Trevose Head with its lighthouse on the right, while the daymark at Stepper Point marks the entrance to the mouth of the estuary.
 Between Pentire Point and The Rumps several outcrops of pillow lava are visible beside the coast path.

 The Rumps - a prehistoric site